31 Best Sous Vide Recipes (with beginner tips)

 The sous vide method requires an extra step of making the meat look pretty and browning the surface – and I grumbled about this initially – but it only takes a few more minutes, so no big deal.

-- Use high heat for the oven, grill or a pan sear.
+• Use high heat for the oven, grill or a quick sear in a cast iron skillet (or equivalent).
 I grill whenever possible – less smell and no clean up.

-- Given the window you have for timing, recipes can be made ahead then finished or browned in a few minutes before serving.
+• Given the window you have for timing, many recipes can be made ahead and then finished or browned in a few minutes before serving.

 You should only sear the protein for a maximum of 1 minute per side if you want to maintain the temperature you like.
 In some cases, it’s hard to achieve a nice brown crust with this timing.

-- Or, even quicker, drop the bag into an ice bath for a few minutes.
-In all cases, make sure to pat the meat dry with paper towels before searing with a bit of oil.
+• Or, even quicker, drop the bag into an ice bath for a few minutes.
+In all cases, make sure to pat the meat dry with paper towels before searing with a little bit of oil.

 Make Ahead Tips